Becoming a barrister

 Applications and interviews

 Around half of sets recruit their pupils via the Pupillage Gateway, a centralised online application system.
-The deadline for applications made via the Gateway in 2017 is 6 February.
+The deadline for applications made via the Gateway in 2018 is in early February.
 Other sets recruit directly and you can find out about their application process in our Chambers Reports or on sets' websites.

 It's important to tailor your application to each individual barristers' chambers – explain what attracts you to pupillage at that set.
 Our Chambers Reports and the Chambers UK directory can help with this.
 Pupillage interviews are notoriously demanding – expect to be grilled on various legal topics by a panel of barristers.
 You can read more about Pupillage applications and interviews elsewhere on this website.
 Many successful candidates apply several times (over several years) before gaining pupillage.